segfaultdev/bedd/README.md

 - Doesn't force the use of the mouse either(page buttons for scrolling, Ctrl+Left/Right for tab switching, etc.)
 - Syntax highlighting, indentation and parentheses closing
 - Clean and tidy user interface
+- Scrollable tree view(closing the editor or opening a new terminal and doing `ls` is too tedious, let's be honest)
 - Automatic offline updates(thanks to cupd!)
 - Fully python and Java-prone(doesn't let you open .py and .java files, for your own sanity)